thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 The authors would like to thank
 Carl Wallace,
-Carsten Bormann
+Carsten Bormann,
+Giridhar Mandyam
 and
 Laurence Lundblade
-for providing comments, reviews and suggestions.
+for providing comments, reviews and suggestions that greatly improved this document.

 [^rfced]: RFC Editor: